Parenting & Child Custody

 In most cases, the Court presumes that both parents will share parental responsibility for the children.
 This means both parents are jointly involved and must consult each other when making any major or long-term decisions affecting the child.
 Examples of such decisions include what school the child should attend or what medical treatment the child should receive.

-However, in some exceptional circumstances, the court will grant sole parental responsibility to one parent.
+However, in some exceptional circumstances, the court will grant sole parental responsibility to one parent in some or all areas of parenting.
 This is often the case where there is evidence of child abuse or family violence.

 The Best Interests of the Child

-In family law matters, ensuring that the best interests of the children are met is the primary consideration.
-Our family lawyers will always have regard for the children’s best interests when determining the most appropriate parenting arrangement for your family.
+In family law, ensuring that the best interests of the children are met is the primary consideration.
+Our family lawyers will always have regard for the children’s best interests when giving advice to you about the most appropriate parenting arrangement for your family.

 When considering what is in the child or children’s best interests, we are required to consider the following factors: